romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can an administrator give a user the minimum required permissions for accessing a specific repository within an organization?
+Q: How can an administrator give a user the minimum required permissions for accessing a specific repository within an organization?
 <details><summary>Show the answer</summary><p>

 - **By adding the user as an outside collaborator to the repository with the appropriate role**